HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/globalcommands.md

 - **--logout**

 Optionally include the logout flag to log out of the server after this command is completed.
 You need to be logged in to use this flag.

-#### Inputs

-JSON Object

-Input a JSON object to load from a custom configuration file, otherwise the configuration will default to looking for a file called `ilorest.json`.

-#### Outputs

-None

 #### Examples